nervosys/AutonomySim/docs/image_apis.md

 AutonomySim.write_png(os.path.normpath(filename + '.png'), img_rgb)
 ```

-#### Quick Tips
+#### Tips

-- The API `simGetImage` returns `binary string literal` which means you can simply dump it in binary file to create a .png file.
+* The API `simGetImage` returns `binary string literal` which means you can simply dump it in binary file to create a .png file.
 However if you want to process it in any other way than you can handy function `AutonomySim.string_to_uint8_array`.
 This converts binary string literal to NumPy uint8 array.

-- The API `simGetImages` can accept request for multiple image types from any cameras in single call.
+* The API `simGetImages` can accept request for multiple image types from any cameras in single call.
 You can specify if image is png compressed, RGB uncompressed or float array.
 For png compressed images, you get `binary string literal`.
 For float array you get Python list of float64.
-You can convert this float array to NumPy 2D array using
+You can convert this float array to NumPy 2D array using:

     ```
     AutonomySim.list_to_2d_float_array(response.image_data_float, response.width, response.height)
     ```

     You can also save float array to .pfm file (Portable Float Map format) using `AutonomySim.write_pfm()` function.

-- If you are looking to query position and orientation information in sync with a call to one of the image APIs, you can use `client.simPause(True)` and `client.simPause(False)` to pause the simulation while calling the image API and querying the desired physics state, ensuring that the physics state remains the same immediately after the image API call.
+* If you are looking to query position and orientation information in sync with a call to one of the image APIs, you can use `client.simPause(True)` and `client.simPause(False)` to pause the simulation while calling the image API and querying the desired physics state, ensuring that the physics state remains the same immediately after the image API call.

 ### C++